OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 - An Excel add-in with the same features and is configured to share the same runtime across the task pane, function command, and custom function, has *two* runtimes.
 A shared runtime can open only one dialog at a time.
 - An Excel add-in with the same features, except that it has no dialog, and is configured to share the same runtime across the task pane, function command, and custom function, has *one* runtime.
-- An Outlook add-in that has the following features has as many as *four* runtimes. (runtimes cannot be shared in Outlook.)
+- An Outlook add-in that has the following features has as many as *four* runtimes.
+(Runtimes cannot be shared in Outlook.)

   - A task pane
   - A function command